Adafruit Industries: John Park's Workshop

 The weekly John Park's Workshop show is broadcast live from John Edgar Park's workshop as he builds creative technology projects – from mystery boxes to ninja timers to synthesizers to coffee robots – while teaching viewers the skills to create their own.
 The creations made by Park demonstrate the weekly project (which is later developed into a tutorial on Adafruit's Learning System), covers fundamental tips and tricks for working with the featured tools and materials, interacts with viewers, and answers questions over chat messaging systems in YouTube and Discord.

 Wearable Electronics with Becky Stern

 Wearable Electronics with Becky Stern was Adafruit's live show dedicated to the wearable electronics industry.
 It was hosted by the American artist Becky Stern.
 In the show, industry news, projects, techniques and materials were covered and discussed.
 It aired every Wednesday at 2PM ET and was produced for 122 episodes, from 2013 to 2016.
 The last edition was streamed on February 10, 2016.

+Customer support

+Adafruit provides customer support via its forums.
+Emails to their support address receive automated responses referring customers to the support forums or the Adafruit Discord server.